Butterflies of North Carolina:

 MapClick on a county for list of all database records for the species in that county.

 AbundanceABUNDANCE: Generally uncommon in the central and eastern Piedmont; rather rare in the upper Piedmont and in the upper Coastal Plain.
 Very rare to rare and poorly known in the Mountains, and very rare to absent in the lower Coastal Plain.
 At nearly all places where it occurs, it is outnumbered by the Hackberry Emperor by about 3:1 to 5:1.
-However, in some places in the Coastal Plain, and perhaps in the Mountains, the Tawny can actually outnumber the Hackberry (fide Salman Abdulali, based on his Pitt County data); in fact, there are almost as many total records of Tawny Emperor in the Coastal Plain (89 as of 2023) as there are of Hackberry Emperor (97 as of 2023).
+However, in some places in the Coastal Plain, and perhaps in the Mountains, the Tawny can actually outnumber the Hackberry (fide Salman Abdulali, based on his Pitt County data); in fact, there are almost as many total records of Tawny Emperor in the Coastal Plain (94 as of 2024) as there are of Hackberry Emperor (110 as of 2024).
 For some unknown reason, the species was surprisingly scarce in 2021, with only 13 records of just 15 individuals for the entire state.

 FlightFLIGHT PERIOD: Two broods downstate; generally mid-May to mid-July, and late July to late September, rarely mid-October.
 Presumably two broods in the Mountains because of the wide spread of dates, though it could be a stray or migrant to some higher elevation areas.
-Its flight period in spring is one to two weeks later than the Hackberry Emperor.
+Its flight period in spring is one to two weeks later than that of the Hackberry Emperor.

 HabitatHABITAT: Almost identical to that of the Hackberry Emperor, and the two are often seen together, even landing on an observer at the same time!
 Habitats include bottomlands, especially along dirt or paved roads, upland forests over mafic rock, and openings and edges of such forests, as long as species of hackberries (Celtis spp.) are present.